eProsima/vulcanexus/docs/rst/tutorials/micro/memory_management/memory_management.rst

 Message memory handling is an important part of the micro-ROS Client memory handling due to the fact that **micro-ROS Client does not initialized by default the type memory**.
 This means that the user must initialize the type memory before using it.
-This consideration needs to be taken into account both for outcoming and incoming messages.
+This consideration needs to be taken into account both for outgoing and incoming messages.

 .. warning::